-5.1 Communication will take place in due course and the policy and level of service, along with specific detail on gritting routes and times will be made available on the Council website.
+5.1 Communication will take place leading up to winter and the policy and level of service, along with specific detail on gritting routes and times will be made available on the Council website.
 Ongoing winter action and road conditions will be made available via Council facebook and twitter.